Lightning Strikes Twice: Tampa Bay Repeats as Cup Champion

 “We didn’t get a chance to do that last year,” Stamkos said.
 “This is redemption for them to be able to spend this time with us.
 We wanted to win in Game 4.
 It didn’t work out.
 Maybe it’s a blessing in disguise we got to do it front of our amazing fans.”

-The Canadiens ran out of gas in what was an otherwise surprise playoff run for a team that opened the postseason with the worst record of the 16 qualifiers.
-Montreal rallied from a 3-1 first-round series deficit against Toronto and eliminated Winnipeg and Vegas in reaching the final round for the first time since winning the Cup in 1993.
+The Canadiens ran out of gas in what was a surprise playoff run for a team that opened the postseason with the worst record of the 16 qualifiers.

 “The resilience that we showed: just a good team to be a part of," Montreal’s Brendan Gallagher said.
 “As painful as this is right now, sometimes you need to feel this to call yourself the champion."